Cristale Adams is an online author and publisher. Her articles vary in topics and focus on real life. She always enjoys learning new things.

 The Best Ways to Mend a Broken Heart

-This goes perfectly along with number two above.
-Also, wine is usually a women's preferred beverage.
 Wine is actually good for the heart!
 Studies and research have shown that wine can be beneficial for the heart in general and more with a broken heart.
 Sometimes this is the only thing that feels good after an abusive relationship with a broken heart.
-The alcohol and antioxidants that wine contains help to prevent coronary artery disease, which is a condition that leads to actual heart attacks.
+The alcohol and antioxidants in wine help to prevent coronary artery disease, which is a condition that leads to actual heart attacks.
 Wines such as merlot or any dry red wine contain many antioxidants that can also have anti-aging properties.
 One tall glass of red wine every night before bed can be calming and also encourages a good night's sleep.
 One more reason, recent studies by Washington State University and Harvard Medical School concluded that having two glasses of red wine before going to sleep aids in weight loss.

 This content is for informational purposes only and does not substitute for formal and individualized diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed medical professional.
 Do not stop or alter your current course of treatment.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.